 Janáček Academy of Music and Performing Arts in Brno (PhD. degree in 2014; doctoral diploma: Theory and practise of contemporary music ensembles influenced by authoral personas)

-Academy of Arts Bánská Bystrica (Erasmus 2011, October 2011-February 2012; Theory of composition and Orchestration teacher)
+Academy of Arts Bánská Bystrica, Slovakia (teaching Theory of composition and Orchestration, October 2011-February 2012)

 Universität für Musik und darstellende Kunst Wien (March 2012-June 2012; composition with prof. Detlev Müller-Siemens)

 California Institute of the Arts, Los Angeles, 2013; composition with David Rosenboom, Ulrich Krieger, Wolfgang Von Schweinitz)